Updated:

 The merchants and owners of NWC were mainly Scots and were bound by national ties thereby worked very hard for the success of the company.
 On the contrary, HBC directors were mainly noblemen from England and hand kinship ties with the interest in business being financial.

 In spite of the advantages that NWC had over HBC, HBC had a competitive advantage of proximity to the Hudson’s bay as it could easily access it through the sea.
 Through this competitive advantage, HBC could benefit from the fur business in a short business cycle compared to NWC.
-On the contrary, the business cycle of NWC took longer thereby increasing the costs of doing business in the region.21
+On the contrary, the business cycle of NWC took longer thereby increasing the costs of doing business in the region.

 Competition in the fur industry was very stiff as discussed above with every firm counting on its competitive advantages.
 However, stakes that an organization had in the business was also important as it determined continued participation in business operations.
 In 1811, HBC sold a section of its land to some of its investors for resettlement of displaced highlanders.
-Some of the investors that bought the land were Thomas Douglas and Lord Selkirk.22
+Some of the investors that bought the land were Thomas Douglas and Lord Selkirk.

 The land sale caused immediate friction between the two dominant competitors in the fur industry as the two began fighting over the land.
 These evolving activities badly hurt NWC as the company directors agreed to let go the settlement.
 However, war resulted in 1816 in which 21 people were killed.
 Both firms were worn out by the turn of events and frequent fights as they had spent much efforts fighting rather than establishing business strategy.

 The war was referred to as the battle of Oaks and it resulted in a new relationship between the two companies NWC and HBC as the management teams of the two firms realized that they had to change strategy and focus on long-term business endeavors.
 The firms began cooperating and courting a merger.
+The merger strategy was welcome as the British government was also t of tired of frequent fights.
+In March 1821, an agreement was signed between HBC and NWC with both companies accepting a merger as the only way forward for doing business in the region.

 The agreement for the merger provided that the two firms pool together all their resources including an estimated amount of £200,000 each in order to begin new business activities as one corporation.
-HBC emerged the winner as the emergent firm operated under the name of HBC.24
+HBC emerged the winner as the emergent firm operated under the name of HBC.

 The company that resulted after the merger of HBC and NWC was the largest and most powerful global fur-trading corporation of the time as the firm operated in many regions that spanned across different continents.
 HBC benefited from the best resources of NWC that included the best merchants, voyagers and regions that NWC had control such as the Rockies and the far north.
 Therefore, the merger between these two firms marked the end of NWC and the beginning of the largest fur-trading corporation.